 RACWA

 Have wheels to go.
-Wheels2go provides members, who have a mobility device, such as a manual or electric wheelchair, access to 24/7 roadside assistance.
-If they are unable to get you mobile, we can assist by arranging a taxi or calling a friend or carer on your behalf.
+Wheels2go provides members with mobility devices, such as a manual or electric wheelchair, and access to 24/7 roadside assistance.
+If they cannot get your mobile, they can arrange a taxi or call a friend or carer on your behalf.

 Contact RACWA on 13 11 11